-In order to levy the GST, Indonesian companies must register for VAT and report the liabilities resulted from the sale of taxable goods and services on a monthly basis.
+To levy the GST, Indonesian companies must register for VAT and report the liabilities resulting from the sale of taxable goods and services every month.
 Also, at the end of every financial year, companies are entitled to file for VAT refunds with the tax authorities in Indonesia.

 VAT registration, filing, and payment are part of our tax and accounting package.
 Companies can rely on the services provided by our accountants in Indonesia for matters concerning bookkeeping, preparing and filing annual financial statements, payroll and other taxes, monthly, quarterly, or annual financial reports, general ledger review, and more.
 You can reach out to us for complete information about our services.

 For other questions, such as those concerning Indonesian immigration, please do not hesitate to consult our team of experts.
 We specialize in all matters concerning residency, permanent relocation, or permanent residency.
 Our team can answer specific questions, based on the applicant’s purpose of staying in the country (business, employment, family reunification, etc.).

 Goods and services taxable under the GST in Indonesia